Lucas-Rice/cs2-lab3/README.md

 as outlined below.

 ## Step 1: Design
-As you begin your lab, study the UML Diagram below and answer the questions on your answer sheet.
-This design will guide the roadmap through the lab this week.
+As you begin your lab, study the UML Diagram, which will guide the roadmap through the lab this week.
 ![UML diagram](images/UML.png)

 ## Step 2: Obtain Starter Code
-Create a clone of this repository in your coding environment.
+Clone this repository in your coding environment.
 You will see 5 Java source files in the repository directory.
 * StackADT.java
 * LinearNode.java